-Bass, Berry & Sims attorney Danielle Sloane provided insight for an article published by The Dark Report assessing the impact of the Food and Drug Administration’s (FDA) final rule that increases regulatory oversight for laboratory developed tests (LDTs).
+Bass, Berry & Sims attorney Danielle Sloane provided insight for an articles published by The Dark Report and G2 Intelligence assessing the impact of the Food and Drug Administration’s (FDA) final rule that increases regulatory oversight for laboratory developed tests (LDTs).
 Assuming the final rule withstands challenges that have been filed, LDTs will be treated as medical devices and must undertake steps to meet FDA requirements.

-“Stepping back from the LDT rule itself, I think the overarching problem is that complying with both CLIA [Clinical Laboratory Improvement Amendments] and the FDA’s rules is simply not feasible and does not make sense,” Danielle said.
+“Stepping back from the LDT rule itself, I think the overarching problem is that complying with both CLIA [Clinical Laboratory Improvement Amendments] and the FDA’s rules is simply not feasible and does not make sense,” Danielle said for The Dark Report article.
 “In the final LDT rule, the FDA makes a compelling case that clinical laboratory testing has become increasingly important to treatment decisions and patients make important decisions based on test results.
 However, laboratories already operate on relatively thin margins.”

 While the new FDA requirements will be strict, they do not require premarket review process, similar to medical devices.
 However, that could change if the FDA sees fit.